PM Modi to attend 16th East Asia and 18th ASEAN-India summits - ExBulletin

 PM Modi to attend 16th East Asia and 18th ASEAN-India summits

-Prime Minister Narendra Modi is scheduled to attend the 16th East Asia Summit on Wednesday, the prime minister’s office said in a press release.
+New Delhi: Prime Minister Narendra Modi is scheduled to attend the 16th East Asia Summit on Wednesday, the prime minister’s office said in a statement.

 According to the official statement, the prime minister is also expected to attend the 18th ASEAN-India summit on Thursday.